Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --max-items 50

-# Search in multiple log groups
+Search across multiple log groups by prefix

 aws logs filter-log-events \